About Fish On Fire Charters

 I am a Florida native, originally from Palm Beach County where I grew up fishing local bridges, spillways and inlets, and eventually offshore on the East Coast.
 I spent the first half of my working life as a executive chef with company’s such as Tommy Bahamas, Radisson Suites, Morton’s Steakhouse and other fine restaurants.
 So check out my recipes tab for easy to follow fresh seafood recipes.
 In 1995, I took a backcountry flats fishing trip to the Sarasota/Charlotte harbor area and I was hooked.
 I was captivated with the area’s endless healthy grass flats, and the mangrove islands teaming with so many varieties of Florida inshore and offshore fish, I decided then and there that I wanted to be a fishing guide in this area.
-I moved there just over a year later.
+I moved here just over a year later.

 Whether it’s the first time you’ve held a fishing pole, or you are a avid fly fisherman seeking that next trophy fish, I will work hard to ensure you have a great day fishing this beautiful area.

 I fish out of an brand new 2017 23.5 foot Skeeter bay boat with a Yamaha 200.
-This boat will run in 10 inches of water when chasing snook and redfish in the morning then comfortably take you out 15 miles in the Gulf for grouper and snapper.
+This boat will run in 10 inches of water when chasing snook and redfish in the morning then comfortably take you out 9n miles in the Gulf for grouper and snapper.
 The boat is equipped with trolling motor, GPS/Fishfinder, VHF radio and much more.
 It comfortably seats and fishes 4 people with room to spare.
 If you have balance issues it also has two removable fishing seats for bow and stern.

 Sarasota Bay offers a vast array of angling options, including the mile long sand bar (appropriately named Long Bar) where you can sight cast to snook, redfish and trout.
 Endless deep grass flats like Jon Ringling Museum Flats, Long Boat Key Flats, or Marina Jacks Flats, offer a vast array of species such as Snook, redfish, seatrout, ladyfish, jack crevalle, flounder, snapper and small grouper.
+Sarasota is the perfect family fishing experience

 Sarasota Bay is fed by 3 passes - Big Pass, New Pass and Longboat Key Pass – and this allows migratory fish such as mackerel, pompano, bluefish to move easily into the bay during winter months.
 All of Sarasota Bay is ringed with boat docks that hold redfish, sheepshead, snapper, speckled trout and snook.
 Fishing these docks at night is the most reliable way to target snook in Sarasota.
 These snook happily take flies that will keep fly fisherman busy for hours.